rayanalysis/panda3d-complexpbr/README.md

 # panda3d-complexpbr
-Functional node level scene shader application for Panda3D. complexpbr supports realtime environment reflections for BSDF metals.
-These reflections are Roughness-mediated.
+Functional node level scene shader application for Panda3D. complexpbr supports realtime environment reflections for BSDF materials.
+These reflections are implemented with IBL (Image-based lighting) and PBR (Physically Based Rendering) forward shading constructs.

 By default, the environment reflections dynamically track the camera view.
 The option to disable or re-enable dynamic reflections is available.
+As of the current version, you must copy the provided output_brdf_lut.png or (recommended) create your own BRDF LUT using the provided brdf_lut_calculator.py using an image you provide from your game/program scene.
+These can be found in the complexpbr folder here.

-Now featuring support for Sobel based antialiasing in a screenspace kernel shader.
+Also featuring support for Sobel based antialiasing in a screenspace kernel shader.
 This approximates temporal antialiasing.

 The goal of this project is to provide extremely easy to use scene shaders to expose the full functionality of Panda3D rendering, including interoperation with CommonFilters and setting shaders on a per-node basis.

 ## Usage:
 ```python